 Heritage tamarind tree in Kha village, Sap Vat commune.
 (Photo: VN).

-In addition, in Kha village, Sap Vat commune, there is also a giant tamarind tree (trunk circumference up to more than 4 m), along with 01 banyan tree and 09 Shan Tuyet tea trees over 100 years old of Muong Lum commune, which were also recognized and awarded the Certificate of "Vietnam Heritage Tree" in this period.
+Besides, in Kha village, Sap Vat commune, there is also a giant tamarind tree (trunk circumference up to more than 4 m), along with 01 banyan tree and 09 Shan Tuyet tea trees over 100 years old of Muong Lum commune, which were also recognized and awarded the Certificate of "Vietnam Heritage Tree" in this period.

 Attending and sharing joy with the local authorities were Dr. Nguyen Ngoc Sinh, Chairman of the Vietnam Association for Conservation of Nature and Environment, Associate Professor Dr. Tran Ngoc Hai, Vice Chairman of the Vietnam Heritage Tree Council.
 Along with the Party Committee, People's Committee and a number of departments and branches of Son La province, Yen Chau district, and many local ethnic people.